apache/pekko-samples/pekko-sample-kafka-to-sharding-scala/README.md

  * The key of the kafka message is the user id which is in turn the entity id in sharding
  * All messages for the same user id end up in the same partition

-Then we can enforce that the kafka partition == the akka cluster shard id and use the external sharding allocation strategy to move shards to the node that is consuming that partition, resulting in no cross node traffic.
+Then we can enforce that the kafka partition == the Apache Pekko cluster shard id and use the external sharding allocation strategy to move shards to the node that is consuming that partition, resulting in no cross node traffic.

-Read the following documentation to learn more about [Akka Cluster External Shard Allocation](https://pekko.apache.org/docs/pekko/current//typed/cluster-sharding.html#external-shard-allocation) and its support for Kafka in [Alpakka Kafka Cluster Sharding](https://doc.akka.io/docs/alpakka-kafka/current/cluster-sharding.html).
+Read the following documentation to learn more about [Apache Pekko Cluster External Shard Allocation](https://pekko.apache.org/docs/pekko/current//typed/cluster-sharding.html#external-shard-allocation) and its support for Kafka in [Apache Pekko Connectors Kafka Cluster Sharding](https://pekko.apache.org/docs/pekko-connectors-kafka/current/cluster-sharding.html) .

 # Running the sample

 The sample is made up of three applications:
 * `producer` A Kafka producer, that produces events about users
-* `processor` An Akka Cluster Sharding application that reads the Kafka topic and forwards the messages to a sharded entity that represents a user and a gRPC front end for accessing the sharded actors state
+* `processor` An Apache Pekko Cluster Sharding application that reads the Kafka topic and forwards the messages to a sharded entity that represents a user and a gRPC front end for accessing the sharded actors state
 * `client` A gRPC client for interacting with the cluster
 * `kafka` A local Kafka server